 Sometimes under penalty of perjury

-Definition: A sworn statement on your claim form that the information is
+Definition: A sworn statement on your

-true; false claims can be rejected or penalized.
+information is true; false claims can be rejected or penalized.

 Why it matters: Be accurate; don’t exaggerate or submit for products you